This story was updated on May 27, 2022.

 Hale said that pending sales also offer early insights into the way other disruptive events, such as weather disasters, are impacting the market.

-“They kind of disrupt pendings more than closings,” Hale explained of natural disasters.
+“They kind of disrupt pendings more than closings,” Hale said of natural disasters.

 Another useful way to use pending sales numbers is to glean from them information about what kind of market a particular place is in.